silviot/edx-platform-wiki/Test-engineering-FAQ.md

 ### I'm working with devstack and want to debug the Jasmine or Acceptance tests in the browser on my host system.
 How do I do that?

+* First off, you need [XQuartz](http://xquartz.macosforge.org/) installed on your host *nix system.
+We have tested with version 2.7.5.
 * Make sure that your Vagrantfile (in the devstack directory, from which you usually `vagrant up`) contains the following lines.
 They were added in either empanada or focaccia, I forget which, so unless you have a really old Vagrantfile it should contain these lines:
 ```
   # Enable X11 forwarding so we can interact with GUI applications